-If an attendance accommodation is found to be reasonable, the student and Disability Services must complete the "Disability Attendance Accommodation Approval" form for each class, the student must take them to each of his/her faculty for signature and return them to Disability Services.
+If an attendance accommodation is found to be reasonable, the student and Accessibility Services must complete the "Disability Attendance Accommodation Approval" form for each class, the student must take them to each of his/her faculty for signature and return them to Accessibility Services.
 Disability Services will distribute the copies of the signed forms to the student and to each of the designated faculty.
 This form provides an explanation of both the established boundaries of the accommodation and the responsibilities of both faculty and student in carrying out this accommodation.
 In addition,

 - Unless designated in writing by the faculty, the student is responsible for any material covered or work done in or outside of class during the disability-necessitated absences AND must adhere to all scheduled deadlines for class assignments and tests.

 - The extension of deadlines for assignments due or arrangements for making up tests and exams missed during an absence are NOT included in this assigned accommodation and must be negotiated individually with faculty as the need arises.

 - If the student has missed a deadline due to a disability-related absence, the student, as soon as he/she is able, should contact the faculty to discuss the possibility of making up the missed work.